NeoRi8/Nidhogg/README.md

 │ Magento           │ PHPSESSID=... admin=...                 │
 └─────────────────────────────────────────────────────────────┘

-## Acknowledgments
+Acknowledgments

-- Built on top of **[mitmproxy](https://mitmproxy.org/)** — an amazing interactive HTTPS proxy.
+    Built on top of mitmproxy — an amazing interactive HTTPS proxy.

-- Thanks to the mitmproxy team for creating such a powerful and flexible tool.
+    Thanks to the mitmproxy team for creating such a powerful and flexible tool.

-- Inspired by the need to keep sessions alive during long security scans.
+    Inspired by the need to keep sessions alive during long security scans.

----

-⭐ **If you find this tool useful, consider giving it a star on GitHub!**
+⭐ If you find this tool useful, consider giving it a star on GitHub!